tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 #### GitHub Extracts

-The extracts of the discussions below depict the development of embedding the transaction amount and switch commitment hash inside the Bulletproofs range proof.
+The extracts of the discussions below depict the development of embedding the transaction amount and switch commitment hash inside the Bulletproof range proof.

 <u>Bulletproofs #273</u> [[35]]